EloyEspinosa/Weather.NET/CONTRIBUTING.md

 - Fork the project and add any new features, bug fixes, etc. and then make a pull request in this repository.
 - Download the source code, and modify it yourself, and then make a pull request in this repository.

+Suggestions:
+- Add a Tests folder in the code folder, that contains tests for the library.
+- Add documentation.

 ## Useful Links
 - [Report a bug](https://github.com/EloyEspinosa/Weather.NET/issues/new?assignees=&labels=&template=bug_report.md&title=)
 - [Suggest an idea](https://github.com/EloyEspinosa/Weather.NET/issues/new?assignees=&labels=&template=feature_request.md&title=)